 Pianist Eunbi Kim (MM ’12) is leading the Murakami Music Project, a series of multi-disciplinary presentations based on the writings of novelist Haruki Murakami.
 She is collaborating with an actress, a moving image specialist, and an arranger to create shows combining readings and concerts of the music Murakami references in two of his novels.
-The project has been accepted for workshopping and performances this October at The Cell in Chelsea and Eunbi is sending out proposals for additional bookings.
+The project has been accepted for workshopping and performances at The Cell in Chelsea and Eunbi is sending out proposals for additional bookings.

 Pianist/composer Amir Khosrowpour (DMA ’13) prepared promotional and booking materials for his voice/piano duo, Rogers & Khosrowpour.
 Their programming, anchored by Schumann’s Dichterliebe, features a new work by Amir inspired by the writing of Schumann’s contemporary, E.T.A.
 Hoffman.

 Hornist Kyra Sims (MM ’12) launched The Harlem Sound Project with a concert to benefit the Children’s Storefront, a local independent, tuition-free school.
 The concert featured works by jazz bassist Noah Jackson and others.

 Violist Catherine Parsons (MM ’13) created the Symposium Concert Series, which combines lively philosophical discussions with performances by a flexible group of solo and chamber artists, in a range of genres.
 The first performance focused on music and spirituality and the second on musicians’ motivations to make music.